pic-protocol/pic-spec/draft/0.1/pic-spec.md

 PIC does not mandate validation frequency.
 Implementations MAY choose validation strategies based on their security requirements and threat model, similar to existing authorization protocols.

-**Note**: The validation strategies below apply to both external and internal CAT deployments.
+> **NOTE**: The validation strategies below apply to both external and internal CAT deployments.
 With internal CAT (embedded in trusted Executors), validation overhead is reduced as no network round-trip is required.

 ### 5.3.1 Validation Strategy: Full Validation